The University of Oxford

 More than half of undergraduates are studying for degrees in the humanities and social sciences, and 44 per cent in the medical, mathematical, physical and life sciences.
 The remainder are studying for undergraduate-level diplomas and certificates offered by the Department for Continuing Education.

-Oxford was ranked first in the world in the Times Higher Education (THE) World University Rankings for 2017, 2018, 2019, 2020 and 2021.
+Oxford was ranked first in the world in the Times Higher Education (THE) World University Rankings for 2017, 2018, 2019, 2020, 2021, 2022, 2023, 2024 and 2025 – a record nine consecutive years.
 It offers more than 350 different graduate degree programmes.
 Five percent of all the UK’s graduate research students are studying at Oxford University, and according to the Research Excellence Framework, the official UK-wide assessment of all university research, Oxford has the largest volume of world-leading research in the country.

 The tutorial is at the core of undergraduate teaching and learning at Oxford.
 It offers students a unique learning experience in which they meet regularly with their tutor, either on a one-to-one basis or with one or two other students.
 Undergraduates attend, on average, one hour-long tutorial every week and undertake a considerable number of hours’ preparatory work for each tutorial, including background reading, essay-writing and problem-solving.